 By combining Soviet and American missile technologies, the Ukrainian became a competitor to Musk

-Max Polyakov is a Ukrainian who works most of the time in Texas and Silicon Valley.
-This is the man who has invested $ 150 million of his own money in rocketry, more than anyone other than Elon Musk of SpaceX and Jeff Bezos of Blue Origin.
-Bloomberg.
+Max Polyakov is a Ukrainian who spends most of his time working in Texas and Silicon Valley.
+This is a man who has invested $150 million of his own money in rocket science, more than anyone except SpaceX's Elon Musk and Blue Origin's Jeff Bezos, writes Bloomberg.

 Photo: Shutterstock